mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 The Extra's You Have to Install First...

-xautomation allows for ESC key emulation when if using EXPO applet to create workspaces ( ctrl + up ) when the count goes above 4, a dconf write to number of workspaces 4 is made, and ESC key triggered to close page. jsonlint checks the integrity of xml files. libgtk-3-bin provides gtk-launch for launching .desktop files ( found in /usr/share/applications) from a terminal.
+xautomation allows for ESC key emulation when if using EXPO applet to create workspaces ( ctrl + up ) when the count goes above 4, a dconf write to number of workspaces 4 is made, and ESC key triggered to close page. jsonlint checks the integrity of json files. libgtk-3-bin provides gtk-launch for launching .desktop files ( found in /usr/share/applications) from a terminal.
 So do this: apt install xautomation jsonlint libgtk-3-bin